epics-modules/Dante/docs/source/index.rst

 This is an EPICS driver for the XGLab_ Dante digital x-ray spectroscopy system.
 The source code is in the dante_ repository in the Github epics-modules project.
-The Dante is available in single channel and 8-channel versions This module is intended to work with either, though it has currently only been tested on the single-channel version.
+The Dante is available in single channel (Dante1) and 8-channel (Dante8) versions.
+This module is intended to work with either, though it has currently only been tested on the single-channel version.
-In this document NumBoards refers to the number of input channels, e.g 1 for a single-channel Dante and 8 for an 8-channel Dante.
+In this document NumBoards refers to the number of enabled input channels, e.g. 1 for a Dante1, up to 8 for a Dante8, and >8 for systems with more than one Dante8 daisy-chained together.
+If a channel is disabled then it is not counted in NumBoards.

 The Dante can collect data in 3 different modes: